AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 >[!IMPORTANT]
 >
->The latest changes to Adobe Experience Platform update using OR and AND between events works.
-Please read [this document](./workarounds.md) for more information.
+>The latest changes to Adobe Experience Platform have updated the usage of the `OR` and `AND` logical operators between events.
+These updates may result in breaking changes for your existing segments and require you to make updates.
+Please read the [OR and AND logical operators update](./workarounds.md) for more information.

 ### Adding audiences